clp-research/clembench/README.md

 (myclem) clem eval                     # computes overall performances measures; requires scores
 ```

-To add new custom models, populate the `model_registry.json` file with the required fields.
+To add new custom models, populate the `model_registry.json` file with the required fields  (template is provided as *model_registry.json.template*).

 To run your custom game, populate the `game_registry.json` file with the required fields and directory path (template is provided as *game_registry.json.template*).